burlachenkok/burlachenkok.github.io/_posts/2024-02-14-Unlocking-FedNL-at-KAUST-AI-Simposium.md

 The recent work ([Safaryan et al., 2021](https://icml.cc/virtual/2022/spotlight/17084)) introduces a family of Federated Newton Learn ([FedNL](https://arxiv.org/abs/2106.02969)) algorithms, marking a significant step towards applying second-order methods to FL and large-scale optimization.
 However, the reference [FedNL](https://arxiv.org/abs/2106.02969) prototype exhibits three practical drawbacks:

-* (i) It requires $$4.8$$ hours to launch a single experiment in a sever-grade workstation
+1. It requires $$4.8$$ hours to launch a single experiment in a sever-grade workstation.
-* (ii) The prototype supports only a single node
+2. The prototype supports only a single node.
-* (iii) Prototype integration into resource-constrained ML applications is challenging
+3. Prototype integration into resource-constrained ML applications is challenging.

 To bridge the gap between theory and practice, we present a self-contained implementation of <span style="color:rgb(108,57,0)">FedNL</span>, <span style="color:rgb(108,57,0)">FedNL-LS</span>, <span style="color:rgb(108,57,0)">FedNL-PP</span> for single-node and multi-node scenarios.
 Our work resolves the aforementioned issues and reduces the wall clock time by $$\times 1000$$.